paulrougieux/biotrade/roadmap.md

+# Aim

+The aim of the package is to analyse the environnemental impact of importing bio based commodities.

+# Miscellaneous

 - Create a PostgreSQl database table for raw comtrade data at the 2 digit level comtrade_yearly_2d storing all bioeconomy related products